 Student Travel Awards Available

-We are pleased to announce that the Division of Particles and Fields (DPF) will provide partial travel support for a limited number of students to attend the April APS meeting, which will take place from April 5-8, 2014 in Savannah, GA.
-For meeting details, see http://www.aps.org/meetings/april/.
+We are pleased to announce that the Division of Particles and Fields (DPF) will provide partial travel support for a limited number of students to attend the April APS meeting, which will take place from April 11-14, 2015 in Baltimore, MD.
+For meeting details, see the April meeting website.
 This support for students is provided by funds from the DPF.

 The travel award will be up to $300 in a travel reimbursement, depending on the number of travel award recipients.
-(For comparison, please note that in 2013, the maximal travel award was $240).
 To be eligible for the award, a student must be presenting a paper at the meeting in the category of PARTICLE AND FIELDS and must be a student at a U.S. educational institution.
 Applications from graduate and undergraduate students presenting results based on their research will be considered on an individual basis.
 Applicants must be members (or applicant members) of the DPF.
-Details on a free one year student trial APS membership can be found at http://www.aps.org/membership/student.cfm.
+Details on a free one year student trial APS membership can be found at the Student Membership web page.
 You can join the DPF unit when you apply for APS membership.
 Preference will be given to students who do not have support from another APS division.

-To be considered for an award, students should submit an email request to Sally Seidel, email@example.com, by 5 pm February 28, 2014.
+To be considered for an award, students should submit an email request to Sally Seidel, email@example.com, by 5 pm PST on March 2, 2015.
 The request should include their university affiliation, thesis (faculty) adviser, expected date of degree completion, and the abstract number and title of the paper they are presenting at the meeting, and optionally, gender and minority status information.
 The request should also include a follow-up letter of recommendation from the student's faculty supervisor, to be transmitted by that supervisor to the same email address by the same date.
 Students from underrepresented groups are strongly encouraged to apply.
 Please note that requests received after the deadline will not be considered.

-Please take advantage of this opportunity to promote student participation in the April APS/DPF meeting in Savannah.
+Please take advantage of this opportunity to promote student participation in the April APS meeting in Baltimore.